from Psychotherapy

 Our healing model grew out of a blend of diverse philosophical approaches:

-Positive Psychology, Gestalt Therapy, Urban Theatre, Somatic Psychotherapy, Authentic Relating, Mindfulness, and more…
+Buddhist Psychology, Gestalt Therapy, Urban Theatre, Somatic Psychotherapy, Mindfulness, and more…

 We believe that the process of healing is an ever-evolving experimental endeavor facilitated by a seeker himself/herself.